 - Quickie Corn.
 I buy it every year because it’s the earliest corn (64 days) with the best flavor I’ve found (for an early corn) .
 I like to have a few rows of these to get us through to the main corn season.
 (Want to grow a corn bed weed free?
 You can!)

 - Brandywine & Pruden’s Purple Tomatoes.
 Can. not. live. without. these.

-2. Nichols Garden Nursery.This is one of our local nurseries- just up the highway in Albany.
+This is a catalog from one of our local nurseries- it’s just up the highway in Albany.
 They don’t have as big a selection as some, but I know their seeds and trials are tailored to my area.
 They have decent prices, are a family-owned company in business for more than 50 years, sell no GMO seeds and use local farmers to help produce the seeds.

-What I like to purchase from them:
+What I buy from Nichol’s:

 - Garlic.
 Good prices and nice selection, including Elephant garlic.

 - Tricolor Mix Baby Belle peppers.
 I love having these in my garden!
 They have very few seeds so you can bite into them without getting a mouth full- but most importantly they’re small enough to ripen to yellow, orange, and red even in our wet, cool climate!

 - Oregon Giant snap pea.
 Sweet, good, and a reliable producer.